 Open ended epithermal gold mineralization in the Northern Nevada Rift

-The Jake Creek property is located on the western margin of the Northern Nevada Rift 15 miles west of Hecla’s Midas mine and straddles the contact between younger alluvial gravels on the west and Tertiary volcanic rock on the east.
+The Jake Creek property is also located on the western margin of the Northern Nevada Rift 20 kilometres west of Hecla’s Midas mine and straddles the contact between younger alluvial gravels on the west and Tertiary volcanic rock on the east.
 The Tertiary package is made up of a series of tuffs and flows ranging in composition from rhyolites to basalts and displaying a strong NNW structural fabric as mapped by Wallace (1993).
 Evolving Gold intercepted gold mineralization along the Tertiary-Paleozoic unconformity, as well as associated with rhyolite dikes, identifying a prospective buried low sulfidation epithermal gold system.
 Follow up drilling will target high grade veins similar to the ones historically mined across the rift at Midas (2.2 million ounces of Au and 27 million ounces of Ag produced since 1988).